williamlai/aws-polly-c/README.md

 # AWS Polly C

-AWS Polly C is a lightweight library of AWS Plly service for FreeRTOS/Embedded Linux.
+AWS Polly C is a lightweight library of AWS Polly service for FreeRTOS/Embedded Linux.
+This library doesn't provide full features of AWS Polly but only supports some key features of it.

 ## What is AWS Polly?